-The Data Integration Partnership for Australia (DIPA) is made of several components.
-These include:
+The Data Integration Partnership for Australia (DIPA) consisted of several components:

-- Data assets are delivered by Department of Social Services (DSS); Department of Health (Health); Department of Education and Training (DoET); Department of Finance (Finance); and Office of National Intelligence.
+- Data assets delivered by Department of Social Services (DSS); Department of Health (Health); Department of Education, Skills and Employment (DESE); Department of Finance (Finance); and Office of National Intelligence.

-- Data analytical units use integrated data to solve complex policy issues that cross over multiple portfolios and feed this analysis into policy delivery processes and improved service delivery.
-These units are led by DSS; Health; DoET; Department of the Environment and Energy; Department of Industry, Innovation and Science and Department of the Prime Minister and Cabinet (PM&C).
+- Data analytical units used integrated data to solve complex policy issues that cross over multiple portfolios.
+Units fed this analysis into policy delivery processes and improved service delivery.
+These units were led by DSS; Health; DESE; Finance; Department of Agriculture, Water and the Environment; Department of Industry, Science, Energy and Resources and Department of the Prime Minister and Cabinet (PM&C).

 - Better communication and engagement about data initiatives, led by PM&C.